 In springtime at one end of Prince's Park, the mother geese rest with their babies sleeping in a feathery pile not too far away.
 Some wise mothers enfolded their babies under their large matronly wings, but others just took a complete break and trusted the husband's keen eye and loud hiss would defend their offspring at a moment's notice.

 I love the geese of Calgary and how they fly.
 I loved to have the males 'power' by me as I'd walk the Riverwalk.
 The adult geese would fly just a few feet over my head and six feet to my right – and straight along the river's flow.
 I never had my camera with me when those magical moments occurred.
 The next afternoon I would go walking along the river's edge again.
-I would remember to take my camera along and, of course, not a single goose would fly by But when one did – and sometimes two together – even though I had no camera, what a thrill.
+I would remember to take my camera along and, of course, not a single goose would fly by.
+But on those magical days when one did – and sometimes two together – even though I had no camera, what a thrill.
 Their wing beats were strong and their destination was shared.
-Sometimes they would honk as they flew past me.
+Sometimes they 'honked' as they flew past me.